PierreLorenzi/HyperCardPreview/StackFormat.md

 ### Bitmap Block

-Except the header, all the values are shifted 4 bytes to the left (into the header).
+Except the header, all the values are shifted 4 bytes to the left.